17 best writing jobs in 2026 showing high paying freelance and remote writing careers and how to start today

 How to Start

-Obtain language certifications, build a portfolio, and work on freelance platforms.
+Obtain language certifications, build a portfolio, and offer services through freelance platforms like Upwork or Fiverr.

 6. Screenwriter